 Connection between Gut health and Vitiligo

 The gut plays an important role in regulating the immune system, and an unhealthy gut may lead to autoimmune skin conditions like vitiligo.
-Hence, strengthening gut health can ultimately help manage Vitiligo symptoms.
+Hence, strengthening gut health can ultimately help manage vitiligo symptoms.

 - Prebiotic foods (bananas, garlic, onions) feed the healthy gut bacteria.